Spinoza: Practical Philosophy: Publication history

 Spinoza: Practical Philosophy was first published in 1970 by Presses Universitaires de France.
 In 1981, a revised and expanded edition was published by Les Éditions de Minuit.
 In 1988, the book was published in Robert Hurley's English translation by City Lights Books.

 Reception

 Hurley credited Deleuze with making clear the kinship of Spinoza and Nietzsche.
-Observing that Spinoza: Practical Philosophy is difficult, Hurley wrote that, "...the situation is helped by the author's word to the wise: one doesn't have to follow every proposition, make every connection — the intuitive or affective reading may be more practical anyway."
-Hurley suggested that the book should be read like poetry.
+Observing that reading Spinoza is difficult, Hurley wrote that, "...the situation is helped by the author's word to the wise: one doesn't have to follow every proposition, make every connection — the intuitive or affective reading may be more practical anyway."
+Hurley suggested that Spinoza should be read like poetry.
 The philosopher Pierre-François Moreau wrote that Deleuze sees in Spinozism a philosophy of power.
 The neuroscientist Antonio Damasio suggested that Deleuze provided a reading of Spinoza's thinking compatible with the view that the mind arises from the body.
 The philosopher Alan D. Schrift wrote that, together with Deleuze's Expressionism in Philosophy: Spinoza (1968), Spinoza: Practical Philosophy "influenced several generations of French Spinozism".